FC Anyang

-FC Anyang (FC 안양) is a South Korean professional football club based in Anyang that competes in the K League 1, the top tier of South Korean football.
+FC Anyang (FC 안양) is a South Korean professional football club based in Anyang that competes in the K League 1, the top tier of the South Korean football league system.

 The club play their home games at Anyang Sports Complex.

 History

 Football in Anyang

 Following the implementation of the K League decentralization policy in 1995, the three Seoul-based teams had to relocate to other regions.
 In 1996, LG Cheetahs relocated to Anyang City to become Anyang LG Cheetahs.

 After the 2002 FIFA World Cup, co-hosted by South Korea, Seoul's World Cup Stadium stood empty, except for occasional international matches.
 The Seoul Metropolitan Government sought to offset construction and maintenance cost by creating a new team in Seoul.

-Unable to find a company to establish a new team, the city of Seoul changed strategy and proposed bringing an existing team to the capital.
-In 2004, it was announced that the Anyang LG Cheetahs would be the new occupants of the World Cup Stadium, to become the team now known as FC Seoul.
+Unable to find a company to establish a new team, the city of Seoul proposed bringing an existing team to the capital.
+In 2004, it was announced that the Anyang LG Cheetahs would be the new occupants of the World Cup Stadium, and now become known as FC Seoul.

 LG Cheetahs did not leave Anyang and the fans on good terms.
-These events helped to shape the FC Anyang supporters identity and are the basis for their well-known dislike of FC Seoul.
+These events helped to shape the FC Anyang supporters' identity and explains the basis for their dislike of FC Seoul.